kit494way/xavian/README.md

 ### CLI

-Thre is a command line tool, bin/xavian .
+There is a command line tool, bin/xavian .

 ## Install